kikiklang/pomme-page/README.md

 - **theming** Custom colors with css variables.
 - **Responsive** Unpredictive layout thanks to CSS grid :)
 - **Modular** each square is a module that you can move / remove / duplicate / customize
+- **Fast loading** no dependencies, no framework, no super heavy advanced features, it's light.

 ## Built with
 - [Parcel](https://parceljs.org/) Blazing fast, zero configuration web application bundler